Optimizing Probation: One-Stop Shop to Reduce Recidivism

 Training Coordinator, Hampton-Newport News Criminal Justice Agency

-Melissa Fanning is an author, daughter, and dedicated trainer with over 25 years of service to the City of Hampton through the Hampton-Newport News Criminal Justice Agency.
-A proud graduate of Virginia Polytechnic Institute, she earned her B.S. in Public Administration and later pursued a Master’s degree in Criminal Justice from Saint Leo University to deepen her professional expertise.
-Currently serving as a Training Coordinator, Melissa continues a family legacy of instruction—following in her father’s footsteps as a Navy instructor—while drawing from her own humble beginnings as a probation officer.
-For several years, she has partnered with the Virginia Department of Criminal Justice Services (DCJS) as a facilitator, delivering CORE training in areas such as motivational interviewing, local probation risk assessments, time and case management, ethics, courtroom testimony, and case planning, among others.
-Within her agency, Melissa designs and delivers engaging, interactive lessons that foster growth and connection among staff.
-Once focused primarily on in-person training, she has since expanded her comfort zone to embrace the virtual learning space—blending professionalism with authenticity in every setting.
-Outside of work, Melissa finds writing children’s books, the rhythm of good music, and the enduring love of family and friends.
+Melissa Fanning is an author, highly experienced trainer, and public servant with more than 30 years of service to the City of Hampton through the Hampton–Newport News Criminal Justice Agency.
+A proud graduate of Virginia Polytechnic Institute, with a Bachelor of Science in Public Administration and a Master’s degree in Criminal Justice from Saint Leo University.
+As the Training Coordinator, she has partnered with the Virginia Department of Criminal Justice Services (DCJS) as a facilitator, delivering CORE training on topics including motivational interviewing, local probation risk assessment, ethics, time and case management, courtroom testimony, and practical case planning.
+Outside of work, Melissa finds writing children’s books, the rhythm of good music, and the enduring love of family and authentic relationships.